benjaminmayo/merchantkit/README.md

 ## To Be Completed (in no particular order)

 - Add tests to the bare test suite.
 MerchantKit components can be tested separately, including the validators and `PurchaseStorage` types.
-- Add a validator for In-App Purchase data that does not depend on network requests.
-This requires parsing the ASN resource from the local bundle.
-The tricky part is implementing this without relying on external dependencies.
-Help would be appreciated in this area.
 - Implement consumable purchases.
 This will likely involve a special delegate callback to tell the application to update its quantities.
 - Enhance the API of `PriceFormatter` to be a comprehensive formatter for product prices.
 This includes adding ways to express subscription periods (eg: '£3.99 per month').
 - Extended documentation with example usage projects.